 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.

-Transportation is an unwieldy sustainability topic because it spans so many challenges — jet fuel alone could be its own Changeletter topic but alas.
-I wanted to start us off with a broad understanding of how big the problem is.
+Transportation is an unwieldy sustainability topic because it spans so many challenges.
+The transportation sector alone is a large emitter of fossil fuels and continues to heat up our planet.
+To kick things off, we’ll start with a broad understanding of how big the problem is.

-There's a lottt more to cover within transportation: how COVID and public transit highlight racial inequities, how transportation is a public health issue, how building more bike lanes can actually increase biking (yay!), etc.
+When it comes to transportation, the environmental, social, and economic issues are very much connected.
+For instance, we see how COVID and public transit highlight racial inequities, how transportation is a public health issue, and how building more bike lanes can actually increase biking, etc. You’ll see there are many caveats behind the transportation issue.

 🏁 Checkpoint: This is the end of action step 1 of 4: READ.